bunnycodings/sugarxxxxxxxxxxxxxxxxxxx/README.md

 # 🛍️ Sugarbunny Stores

 A modern, full-featured e-commerce webshop built with Next.js, React, and TypeScript.
-This platform provides a complete solution for selling virtual products and services with multi-language support, secure payment processing, and comprehensive admin management.
+This platform provides a complete solution for selling virtual products and services with secure payment processing and comprehensive admin management.

 🌐 **Live Site:** [https://store.sugarbunny.xyz/](https://store.sugarbunny.xyz/)